POeticPotatoes/Truffle/README.md

 * Truffle is still under heavy development and all of its classes are still subject to change.
 * Truffle was created as a result of my work as  a backend software developer, and still lacks many functions (which will be added when I need them).
 * While case sensitivity for inserts and selects are not an issue for Truffle, it must be strictly adhered to when using `PartialSqlObject` as it may cause unpredictable behaviour.
-* Planned additions (besides the obvious DELETE function) include allowing the `SqlSelector` class to select optional parameters with `OR`, as well as an `SqlObjectBuilder` that would allow for even more flexible creation of SqlObjects.
+* Planned additions (besides the obvious DELETE function) include an `SqlObjectBuilder` that would allow for even more flexible creation of SqlObjects.

 [Back to Top](#truffle-library)